 Rob is pretty particular about the food that he eats so we often spend time outside the restaurant reading the posted menu.

-While we are looking over a menu, I notice that they have traditional Swiss food.
-I comment to Rob that they have rösti.
+While we were looking over a menu, I noticed that they had traditional Swiss food.
+I commented to Rob that they had rösti.

 Another gentleman who was also looking over the menu overheard me and said, “I’ve had that.
 It’s like hash browns.”

 He sounded American so I asked him where he was from?

 “We are, too.
 We are from Cincinnati.
 What part of Ohio are you from?”